BushLife - Backpack Gear Load Out

 Rain can be misery, but cold weather SERIOUSLY complicates matters with immediate urgency!
 A cold night means gathering wood and making a fire to stay warm, dry clothes, make safe drinking water, and so on.
 In a bad situation, we will ask ourselves: do we TRY to leave or stay and set up camp?
 The truth is, it is one or the other, as gathering a night’s worth of wood takes a long time.
 Unfortunately, these are decisions we face in a bad situation.
 These decisions will be made for you if improperly prepared and may lead to a wrong one.
 The better prepared you are, the more comfortable that night will be.

-This post will address what survival pack essentials you need and explain why and how these survival items work together.
+This post will address what survival pack essentials are needed and give detailed information as to why and how these survival items work together.
 Even if you are unfamiliar with the outdoors and have no clue where to start, that would be right here!

 A Personal Lesson